Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation: Related Work

 \subsection{Valence-Arousal Estimation}

-Valence–Arousal (VA) estimation has become a fundamental approach in affective computing for modeling continuous emotional states.
-The theoretical foundation of this representation can be traced back to Russell’s circumplex model of affect\cite{va1}, which describes emotions within a two-dimensional space defined by valence (pleasantness) and arousal (activation level).
-This continuous representation enables the modeling of subtle emotional transitions that cannot be captured by discrete emotion categories.
+Valence–Arousal (VA) estimation is a fundamental framework in affective computing for modeling continuous emotional states, based on Russell’s circumplex model\cite{va1}.
+Unlike discrete emotion classification, VA representation enables modeling of fine-grained emotional transitions in a continuous space.

-In practical affective computing systems, VA estimation is typically formulated as a regression task.
-However, traditional regression losses such as mean squared error (MSE) or mean absolute error (MAE) may lead models to converge toward the mean of the label distribution, which is problematic for highly imbalanced emotional data.
-To address this issue, the Concordance Correlation Coefficient (CCC)\cite{ccc} has been widely adopted as the primary evaluation metric in continuous emotion recognition tasks.
-CCC\cite{ccc} measures both the correlation and the agreement between predicted and ground-truth values by jointly considering their means and variances, making it particularly suitable for VA estimation benchmarks.

-Another major challenge in VA estimation lies in generalization under unconstrained environments.
-Real-world emotional expressions are affected by numerous factors such as pose variations, occlusions, lighting changes, cultural differences, and speech conditions.
-To address these challenges, several large-scale in-the-wild datasets have been introduced.
-For example, the Aff-Wild dataset\cite{affwild} and its extended version Aff-Wild2\cite{affwild2} provide extensive facial video data annotated with continuous VA labels.
-These datasets have served as the foundation for the Affective Behavior Analysis in-the-Wild (ABAW)\cite{abaw1,abaw2,abaw3,abaw4,abaw5,abaw6,abaw7,abaw8,abaw9,kollias2023multi} challenges and have significantly accelerated research in continuous emotion recognition.
-Early deep learning approaches such as AffWildNet\cite{affwild} combined convolutional neural networks with recurrent architectures to capture both spatial facial features and temporal emotional dynamics.

-In addition to video-based datasets, several large-scale affective datasets have contributed to advancing VA estimation research.
-AffectNet\cite{affectnet} provides millions of facial images annotated with both categorical emotions and continuous VA labels, enabling large-scale pretraining for facial affect recognition models.
-Meanwhile, RECOLA\cite{recola} introduced a multi-modal framework that includes audio, video, and physiological signals with continuous emotional annotations, supporting research on multi-modal affect modeling.
-Other datasets such as AFEW-VA\cite{afewva} and SEWA\cite{sewa} further extend this line of research by providing diverse real-world scenarios, cultural diversity, and multi-modal annotations.

-Recent studies have increasingly leveraged deep neural networks and large-scale pretrained models to improve VA estimation performance.
-Convolutional neural networks and transformer\cite{attention}-based architectures are commonly used for extracting robust visual representations, while audio features are typically derived from log-Mel spectrograms\cite{logmel} or pretrained acoustic models.
-Despite these advances, many existing approaches treat VA estimation as a purely numerical regression problem, often overlooking the rich semantic relationships inherent in emotional expressions.
-This limitation motivates recent efforts to integrate semantic knowledge from large pretrained models to better capture the nuanced structure of emotional states.